greenveg/arduinoRepo/libraries/CONTROLLINO/README.md

 *Answer: It is correct.
 Our library does not support these digital outputs as we have tried to do not touch Arduino Core functionality.
 But it may be a point for further releases...
 I am afraid that you have to use this "PORTD" way to control these pins.
 Please check example sketch PortManipulation in the Arduino IDE for more details.*

+*UPDATE - should be fixed with BSP version 3.0.0. - all CONTROLLINO pins have Arduino number now!*

 **4. CONTROLLINO boards not showing with arduino IDE 1.6.12**

 Question: Loading the Controllino Library into the Arduino 1.6.12 IDE does not show up the Controllino boards on the board types list.